-The Humanities Without Walls consortium links the humanities centers at 15 research universities throughout the Midwest and beyond.
+Humanities Without Walls links the humanities at 16 research universities throughout the Midwest and beyond.

-The Andrew W. Mellon Foundation awarded approximately $7,200,000 to the Illinois Program for Research in the Humanities (IPRH) at the University of Illinois at Urbana-Champaign to fund six years of an extensive consortium of fifteen humanities institutes in the Midwest and beyond.
+The Andrew W. Mellon Foundation has awarded approximately $12,200,000 to the Humanities Research Institute (HRI) at the University of Illinois at Urbana-Champaign to fund eleven years of an extensive consortium of sixteen partners in the Midwest and beyond.
 By leveraging the strengths of multiple distinctive campuses, the consortium, titled Humanities Without Walls (HWW), aims to create new avenues for collaborative research, teaching, and the production of scholarship in the humanities, forging and sustaining areas of inquiry that cannot be created or maintained without cross-institutional cooperation.
+The consortium was initially funded in 2014 with a $3 million grant from the Mellon Foundation, was renewed in 2016 with an additional $4.2 million, and was renewed for a second time in 2020 with an additional $5 million.

-The HWW consortium, led by IPRH Director and Principal Investigator Antoinette Burton, makes possible two initiatives: (1) summer workshops for pre-doctoral students in the humanities who desire to explore diverse careers in which they can use their expertise and credentials, both inside and outside the academy, and (2) funding for cross-institutional teams of faculty and graduate students pursuing research that focuses on a grand intellectual challenge.
+HWW, led by HRI Director and Principal Investigator Antoinette Burton, makes possible two initiatives: (1) summer workshops for pre-doctoral students in the humanities who desire to explore diverse careers in which they can use their expertise and credentials, both inside and outside the academy, and (2) funding for cross-institutional teams of faculty and graduate students pursuing research that focuses on a grand intellectual challenge.

 Two cohorts comprising approximately 60 doctoral students from the consortial universities participated in the first two pre-doctoral workshops in the summers of 2015 and 2016, with another 30 participating in 2018.
 The initial successes of these workshops led HWW to extend the call for applications to a national audience.
-Consequently 30 students from schools as far afield as Marquette University, the University of Hawai’i, Florida International University, MIT, and Columbia University have and will participate in the summer 2017 and 2019 workshops.
+Consequently 30 students from schools as far afield as Marquette University, the University of Hawai’i, Florida International University, MIT, and Columbia University have participated in the summer 2017 and 2019 workshops.
 A total of nearly 150 Fellows have participated in this workshop since its inception.